furudbat/wayland-vpets/CONTRIBUTING.md

 ## LLM Disclaimer

-I personally don't use much LLMs, only some Web based LLms like ChatGPT, for troubleshooting and helping me generate some Boilerplate-Code for some wayland functions, bash scripts, or rule-of-five C++ constructors.
+I personally don't use much LLMs, only some Web based LLMs like ChatGPT, mainly for troubleshooting and helping me generate some Boilerplate-Code for some wayland functions, bash scripts, or rule-of-five C++ constructors.
 Upstream uses [Claude Code](https://github.com/saatvik333/wayland-bongocat/blob/main/CLAUDE.md), I merge most code by hand and adapt fixes, improvments, step-by-step.

 This is a Project for fun and hand-writen code is fun for me.